 \lettrine[lraise=0.1, nindent=0em, slope=-.5em]{P}{rotein}

 interactions represent a level of cellular complexity that is essential for almost all biological processes.
 The protein assemblies they represent are highly dynamic and orchestrate cellular processes by regulating enzymes and forming macromolecular clusters capable of more complex behavior than the sum of their parts would suggest.
 Crosslinking mass spectrometry (XL-MS) has emerged as an attractive approach to elucidate protein-protein interactions (PPIs) by mass spectrometry.
 It uses small reagents with two reactive moieties capable of forging a covalent bond between two amino acids in close proximity.
-Upon application to proteins and protein-protein complexes followed by their proteolytic digestion, four distinct peptide products are formed: non-modified, mono-linked, loop-linked, and crosslinked peptides\cite{Schilling2003MS2Assign, automated assignment and nomenclature of tandem mass spectra of chemically crosslinked peptides}.
-The first three product groups consist of single peptides in various forms that yield limited or no structural information.
+Upon application to proteins and protein-protein complexes followed by their proteolytic digestion, four distinct peptide products are formed: non-modified, mono-linked, loop-linked, and crosslinked peptides\cite{Schilling2003MS2Assign, automated assignment and nomenclature of tandem mass spectra of chemically crosslinked peptides} The first three product groups consist of single peptides in various forms that yield limited or no structural information.
 The fourth group consists of two peptides captured by the crosslinking reagent; this yields valuable distance information for the elucidation of protein tertiary structure (the two peptides originate from the same protein) or protein quaternary structure (the two peptides originate from different proteins).
 Identification of both peptides by mass spectrometry allows for localization of the crosslink within the proteins of interest.
 Although several well established methods like affinity purification mass spectrometry (AP-MS)\cite{Fagerlund2017Spacer capture and integration by a type I-F Cas1–Cas2-3 CRISPR adaptation complex|||Benda2014Structural Model of a CRISPR RNA-Silencing Complex Reveals the RNA-Target Cleavage Activity in Cmr4|||Joachimiak2014The structural basis of substrate recognition by the eukaryotic chaperonin TRiC/CCT|||Herzog2012Structural Probing of a Protein Phosphatase 2A Network by Chemical Cross-Linking and Mass Spectrometry|||Chen2010Architecture of the RNA polymerase II-TFIIF complex revealed by cross-linking and mass spectrometry.|||Armony2016Cross-linking reveals laminin coiled-coil architecture}are available for studying PPIs at high speeds\cite{Hosp2015A Double-Barrel Liquid Chromatography- Tandem Mass Spectrometry (LC-MS/MS) System to Quantify 96 Interactomes per Day}, most of these are limited to stable interactions and/or provide little to no structural information.
 XL-MS on the other hand has the potential to capture weak and transient interactions complete with structural information.
 With recent advances in mass spectrometry, crosslinker chemistry, pre-fractionation techniques and data analysis software, XL-MS can now routinely detect thousands of crosslinked peptides from a single experiment\cite{Kao2011Development of a Novel Cross-linking Strategy for Fast and Accurate Identification of Cross-linked Peptides of Protein Complexes|||Liu2015Proteome-wide profiling of protein assemblies by cross-linking mass spectrometry|||Liu2017Optimized fragmentation schemes and data analysis strategies for proteome-wide cross-link identification|||Schweppe2017Mitochondrial protein interactome elucidated by chemical cross-linking mass spectrometry.}.
 Even in the case of single proteins, XL-MS can yield hundreds of detected distance restraints\cite{Belsom2017Complementary Benzophenone Cross-Linking/Mass Spectrometry Photochemistry}.

 \begin{figure*}[!htb]